tkhquang/userscripts/Complete Your Set - Steam Forum Trading Helper/Readme.md

 This was a small script I had made for myself to easily make new trade threads, or to compare which cards I own and which I don't with the others existing threads.
 I've just edited it a little bit and decided to make it public.
 It is convenient and saves me a lot of time, so I think I may be useful for someone else too.

 *Why did I make it?* Sometimes Steam Trade Matcher couldn't help me complete some game sets.
 I had to use the Trading Forum to find the cards I wanted.
-The original idea of this script was to list all the cards I've owned have yet to own to complete a full set.
+The original idea of this script was to list all the cards I've owned and have yet to own to complete a full set.
 Because when I navigate to the Trading Forum, I can't seem to remember which cards I'm looking for and which are the duplicated ones that I can trade them off.
 Having to switching between tabs is so inconvenient and tedious, so I made this script to list the Name and the #Number of the card in the Series to the input field of the New Trade Thread.
 Then I extended it a little bit to make the creating of new Trading Thread easier and also plus some small features.

-Summer sale is coming near, I hope this will be useful for you to complete your remainding sets.
+Summer sale is coming near, I hope this will be useful for you to complete your remaining sets.

 ## FEATURES